gcmorais/boilerplate-dotnet-api/README.md

 - **Validation**: Integrated validation using FluentValidation.
 - **Unit Testing**: Ready-to-use test setup with xUnit and Moq.
 - **JWT Authentication**: Secure APIs with JSON Web Tokens.
+- **Health Check**: Endpoint that checks the health of the application, including the status of the database and other critical services.
+Returns whether the application is working correctly or if there are errors to be resolved.

 ## Prerequisites